AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/toggle_bus.md

 # The Toggle Bus

-A bus which functions similarly to <ItemLink id="fluix_glass_cable"/> or other cables, but it allows its connection state to be toggled via redstone.
+A bus which functions similarly to <ItemLink id="fluix_glass_cable" /> or other cables, but it allows its connection state to be toggled via redstone.
 This allows you to cut off a section of a [ME Network](../me-network.md).

-When redstone signal supplied the part enables the connection, <ItemLink id="inverted_toggle_bus"/> provides the reverse behavior by disabling the connection instead.
+When redstone signal supplied the part enables the connection, <ItemLink id="inverted_toggle_bus" /> provides the reverse behavior by disabling the connection instead.

 Of note, toggling these may cause the network to reboot and recalculate the connected devices.